SAMP: A Model Inference Toolkit of Post-Training Quantization for Text Processing via Self-Adaptive Mixed-Precision: Architecture

 \subsection{SAMP Transformer-based Encoder}

-To solve the imbalance between latency and accuracy of FP16 and INT8, which exists in the All-layers Fully-INT8-quantization method of FasterTransformer, SAMP divides the GEMMs in Transformer Encoder into two categories by multi-head attention (MHA) and feed-forward network (FFN) to generate two mixed-precision modes: Fully-Quant and Quant-FFN-Only.
+In order to solve the problem of serious loss of accuracy, which exists in Fully-quantization method of FasterTransformer, SAMP divides the GEMMs in Transformer Encoder into two categories by multi-head attention (MHA) and feed-forward network (FFN) to generate two mixed-precision modes: Fully-Quant and Quant-FFN-Only.
 Fully-Quant means GEMMs in MHA and FFN are both quantized.
-Quant-FFN-Only means GEMMs in only FFN are quantized, and MHA reserves FP32/FP16 accuracy.
+Quant-FFN-Only means GEMMs only in FFN are quantized, and MHA reserves FP32/FP16 accuracy.
 Figure~\ref{fig:samp_quant} illustrates the kernel details of the two mixed-precision modes in SAMP.
 For a Transformer-based model, the encoder module is usually composed of lots of Transformer layers.
 Assuming that the number of layers is L, there are 2L combinations of mixed-precision.

-\textbf{Fully-Quant mode} shown in Figure~\ref{fig:samp_fully_int8} quantizes the FP32/FP16 inputs of the encoder with INT8 at the end of the Embedding module, so the inputs of the Encoder is INT8 directly, which can reduce the cost of separately quantization kernel call.
-In addition, we also make a big kernel fusion with Quant/deQuant operations, such as AddResidual, AddBias and LayerNorm, so that in the whole forward calculation in Encoder, the data transmission between kernels is always 8-bit integer (all green arrows).
-This fusion reduces the bit width of memory I/O and the number of kernels, making speed of SAMP INT8-quantization exceed FasterTransformer 5\% $\sim$ 10\%, as shown in Section~\ref{sec:speed_test}.
+\textbf{Fully-Quant mode} shown in Figure~\ref{fig:samp_fully_int8} quantizes the FP32/FP16 inputs of the Encoder in Embedding module, so the data bit width between Embedding and Encoder is INT8 directly, which reduces the cost of separate quantization kernel call.
+In addition, we also make a big kernel fusion with Quant/deQuant operations, such as AddResidual, AddBias, and LayerNorm, so that in the whole forward calculation in Encoder, the data transmission between kernels is always 8-bit integer (all green arrows).
+This fusion reduces the bit width of memory I/O and the number of kernels, making the speed of SAMP INT8-quantization exceed FasterTransformer 5\% $\sim$ 10\%, as shown in Section~\ref{sec:speed_test}.

 \textbf{Quant-FFN-Only mode} shown in Figure~\ref{fig:samp_ffn_int8} only quantized the GEMM operations in FFN.
-As stated above, we reserve the FP32/FP16 GEMM algorithms in MHA, and quantize the floating-point result after LayerNorm at the end of MHA.
-The INT8 GEMM algorithm in FFN is basically the same as that in Fully-Quant mode.
-The only difference is that quantization is not used in the last big kernel to support floating-points output.
+As stated above, we reserve the FP32/FP16 GEMM algorithms in MHA, and quantize the floating-point result after LayerNorm operation at the end of MHA.
+The INT8 GEMM algorithm in FFN is the same as that in Fully-Quant mode, and the only difference is that quantization is not used in the last big kernel to support floating-point outputs.